zzmic/pillar-post/README.md

 ## Overview

 This blog platform is powered by the PERN stack, combining PostgreSQL, Express.js, React, and Node.js.
-It provides a secure and intuitive environment for content creation and management, with a RESTful API on the backend that guarantees data integrity and a dynamic React frontend (under development) that supports rich-text editing, interactive commenting, and dynamic content rendering.
+It provides a secure and intuitive environment for content creation and management, with a RESTful API on the backend that guarantees data integrity and a dynamic React frontend that supports rich-text editing, interactive commenting, and dynamic content rendering.

 Content is transformed into a structured blog ecosystem through a comprehensive, multi-layered architecture: